Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-Unlike our Booking Widget integration method, the WordPress based booking widget requires the installation of a plugin.
+Unlike our Booking Widget integration method, the WordPress-based booking widget requires the installation of a plugin.
 The two methods yield similar results, but by installing the WordPress plugin, you avoid a complicated mass of code and are able to make changes to your website URL without needing to edit any code on your web page.

-If you've used WordPress before, you're probably familiar with the process of finding plugins and installing them on your server.
-If not, don't panic!
+If you've used WordPress before, then you're probably familiar with the process of finding plugins and installing them on your server.
+If not, then don't panic!
 It's very easy to do and takes just a few moments to complete.

 In the following steps, we'll show you exactly how to do this with just a few clicks of the mouse.

 Search For & Install the PluginBack to top

 The first step is to locate the Checkfront plugin within the WordPress Plugin Directory.
 Navigate to your WordPress dashboard.